elmapicms/elmapi3-examples/translations-nextjs-example/README.md

 ## Project Setup in ElmapiCMS

-This example uses the "Translations Example" project created by the seeder:
-- Project ID: `04d1f9f7-6a8c-496f-ab53-ec9fdf8a6068`
-- Collection: `blog-posts`
-- Locales: `en`, `fr`, `es`

 To create this project in your ElmapiCMS instance, run:
 ```bash
 php artisan db:seed --class=TranslationsExampleSeeder
 ```

+This creates a "Translations Example" project with:
+- Collection: `blog-posts`
+- Locales: `en`, `fr`, `es`

+**Getting Your Project ID:**

+After running the seeder, you'll need to get your Project ID:

+1. Go to your ElmapiCMS admin panel
+2. Navigate to the "Translations Example" project
+3. Go to **Settings > API Access**
+4. Copy the **Project ID** and paste it into your `.env.local` file

 ## How It Works